 An Introduction to New Treatments for COPD and Other Lung Diseases

-Stem cells are the building blocks of life; they are essential to every living organism.
+Cells are the building blocks of life; they are essential to every living organism.
 They are able to self-renew and replicate—with the ability to form every type of tissue or organ in the body.
-Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
+Adult cells from one organ are able to create tissue for another organ; this is called plasticity.
 This is key to their function as a regenerative medicine.

-How Do Stem Cell Treatments Help People with COPD and Other Lung Diseases?
+How Do Cellular Treatments Help People with COPD and Other Lung Diseases?

 Several Treatments for COPD and Other Lung Diseases

-The Lung Institute offers two treatments for COPD and other lung diseases: bone marrow stem cell treatment and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two treatments for COPD and other lung diseases: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The type of treatment depends on the patient and their medical needs.
 The venous procedure can be performed on its own.
-During these lung disease treatments, the stem cells go through a specific process in order to be ready to help people breathe better.
+During these lung disease treatments, the cells go through a specific process in order to be ready to help people breathe better.

 How Lung Institute Treats COPD and Other Lung Diseases